pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 ## Drupal 7 and Earlier

-Pantheon uses a variant of Pressflow Drupal for Drupal 7 and earlier versions.
+Pantheon uses a variant of [Pressflow](https://www.pressflow.org/) Drupal for Drupal 7 and earlier versions.
 This  allows the server to automatically specify configuration settings, such as the database configuration without editing `settings.php`.
 Permissions are handled automatically by Pantheon, so you can customize `settings.php` like any other site code.

 ## Pantheon Articles on settings.php

-Review the following articles for techniques and configurations for your `settings.php` on Pantheon:
+Review the following articles for techniques and configurations for your `settings.php` file on Pantheon:

 - [Reading Pantheon Environment Configuration](/guides/environment-configuration/read-environment-config) (including domain_access)
 - [Object Cache (formerly Redis) for Drupal or WordPress](/object-cache)